MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 <Extensions>
 ```

-There is a lot of xml in this example.
-The following section will call out some high-level concepts about the format.
 For detailed descriptions and format information for all of these elements, see [widget-provider-manifest.md](Widget provider package manifest XML format).

-- The **uap3:Extension** and [uap3:AppExtension](/uwp/schemas/appxpackage/uapmanifestschema/element-uap3-appextension-manual) element represents a general extensibility for apps.
-It's not specific to widget providers.
-The [uap3:Properties](/uwp/schemas/appxpackage/uapmanifestschema/elemnt-uap3-properties-manual) element doesn't make any restrictions on it's child content, other than requiring well-formed xml.
-This means that all descendent elements are not validated by the app packaging mechanism and are only validated by the widget host.
-- The **Activation** element is used by the widget host to launch your app.
-The **ClassId** you specify must match the GUID you specified in the **ComServer** extension.
-- The **WidgetProvider** element contains one **Widget** element for each widget your provider supports.
-- All image URLs are package-relative.
-(TBD image of "ProviderAssets" folder in VS)
+## Add icons and other images to your packaging project

+TBD - Waiting for final decision about the weather widget.

 ## Testing your widget provider

+TBD